American Congo Company: History

 The American Congo Company became a subsidiary of Forminière.

 Through these two companies Americans owned up to half of the Belgian Congo's diamond operations.

 In 1912 the American Congo Company established rubber processing factories in Kimpoko and Black River.

 In practice, the rapid development of Malayan rubber plantations meant that the Congo development was unsuccessful, and the guayule process was never thoroughly tested.

 In 1921 the American Congo Company forfeited its forest products license in exchange for full ownership of 386 sqmi and exclusive rights for 91 years to diamond mines it found elsewhere.

 By 1926 Forescom was operating the establishments of the American Congo Company in Bolobo and Kwamouth as a tenant.

+In the early 1950s, the Brussels office of the American Congo Company was located together with that of Forescom in Brussels, at Rue Royale 54 in a building belong to the Forminière.

 In a convention of 6 February 1965 for settling the portfolio of the former Belgian Congo Colony, Article 15 transferred ownership of securities to the Democratic Republic of the Congo.

 These included 2,500 preferred shares of $100 and 100 common shares of $100 of the American Congo Company.

 177,750 shares of Forminière were also transferred.